-Although playing in different segments and delivering almost all kinds of styles, starting with elegant and dressy La Grande Classique, sporty Conquest and finishing the picture with nicely executed (and also quite affordable) HydroConquest divers, the Swatch Group’s brand darling does an especially good job when it comes to vintage-styled timekeepers.
-Their recent run of 1940′s-inspired limited edition models is already in short supply, so, if you really crave for a similarly styled model, the new Longines Telemeter Automatic Chronograph (Ref.
+Playing in many different segments and delivering all kinds of styles, starting with the elegant and dressy La Grande Classique, sporty Conquest and finishing the picture with nicely executed (and also affordable) HydroConquest divers, the Swatch Group’s brand darling does an especially good job when it comes to vintage-styled timekeepers.
+Their recent run of 1940’s-inspired limited edition models is already in short supply, so, if you crave for a similarly styled model, the new Longines Telemeter Automatic Chronograph (Ref.
 L2.780.4.18) may be just what the doctor ordered.

-It looks like Longines didn’t have to invest millions of Swiss francs into developing of this model.
-Judging by the pictures, I can assume that the new Telemeter is based on their earlier Longines Column-Wheel Chronograph Record (Ref.
-L4.754.4.52/72.X) sporty wrist watch that was presented more than a year ago, in early 2011.
+It looks like Longines didn’t have to invest millions of Swiss francs into developing this model.
+Judging by the pictures, I can assume that the new Telemeter is based on their earlier Column-Wheel Chronograph Record (Ref.
+L4.754.4.52/72.X) that went on sale in the early 2011.

-The new watch is delivered in the same stainless steel body that, measuring just 41 millimeters in diameter, will not only suit the majority of customers, but will also retain the spirit of pre-war dress watches that were, too, quite compact.
+The new collection features the same stainless steel body that, measuring just 41 millimeters in diameter, will not only suit the majority of customers but will also retain the spirit of pre-war dress watches that were, too, surprisingly compact.

-Delivering the familiar tri-compax layout with a small date aperture between 4 and 5 hours that come courtesy of the relatively new Longines L688 column-wheel chronograph movement (it is based on ETA A08L01 ebauche that was fine-tuned by ETA exclusively for Longines), the dial of the piece is enhanced with a spiral-shaped tachymeter scale that lets you measure speeds ranging from 20 to more than 300 kilometers per hour.
+Delivering the familiar tri-compax layout with a small date aperture between 4 and 5 hours that come courtesy of the relatively new Longines L688 column-wheel chronograph movement (it’s the ETA A08L01 ebauche fine-tuned by ETA exclusively for Longines), the dial is enhanced with a spiral-shaped tachymeter scale that lets you measure speeds ranging from 20 to more than 300 kilometers per hour.

 Regrettably, the tachymeter scale overlaps the chronograph sub-dials and it is sometimes difficult to discern its reading, even on a close-up photo.
 On the other hand, nobody uses mechanical tachymeters any longer, so this legibility “issue” doesn’t look like a real usability problem to yours truly.